daily word - verbal injury

 Add new comment

-daily word - weak and strong
+daily word - spare time

 Dale Cresap's picture